 View National Audit Reports

-The BHIVA E-Newsletter is an email that sent out on a regular basis to keep members up to date with the work of the Association.
+Members Matters is a document that is sent out via email on a regular basis to keep members up to date with the work of the Association.
 It includes updates on conferences and guidelines as well as the work of the various BHIVA committees.

 Since the 1990s, BHIVA has been producing clinical guidelines for the management of HIV infection, which, while primarily intended for the use of UK physicians, have international influence.
 The guidelines encompass not only treatment with antiretroviral therapy but also specific guidelines on adherence, the management of TB and hepatitis B, and C co-infected individuals, transplantation, immunisation, malignancy, opportunistic infections, reproductive and sexual health, and pregnancy.

 The British HIV Association (BHIVA), working in partnership with care providers, professional associations, commissioners and people living with HIV, has produced a set of quality standards for the care of people with HIV in the UK.
 They cover 12 key themes, prioritised as being the most important issues for the care of people with HIV.
 Derived from the best available evidence, the Standards focus on aspects of care that have particular relevance for delivering equitable high-quality services that secure the best possible outcomes for people with HIV.

 HIV Medicine is the official journal of the British HIV Association (BHIVA) and the European AIDS Clinical Society (EACS), and is published by Blackwell Publishing.
 HIV Medicine is a peer-reviewed journal publishing original articles, reviews and guidelines on all aspects of HIV treatment and diagnosis.
 The journal is specifically aimed at researchers and clinicians with responsibility for treating HIV-infected persons.
 Further issues and free-to-download back issues are available for BHIVA members from the HIV Medicine website.

 This area of the publications section is for patient specific information.